egreiner/IegTools.FluentPollster/README.md

 ## Additional settings

+### Logger
-The FluentPollster needs no dependency injection but you can inject an ILogger so you will be informed about any exceptions thrown in your poll actions.
+The FluentPollster does not require dependency injection, however, it provides the option to inject an ILogger so that you can receive notifications about any exceptions that may occur during your poll actions.
-(all other important events are logged as 'Trace' at the moment)
+Additionally, all other significant events are currently being logged as 'Trace'.

+### Maximum tasks per poll cycle
 And you can set the maximum number of poll tasks that should be executed during one poll cycle.

 ```csharp